Windows Data Recovery

 Windows Recovery Guidance

-Use the right scan depth
+Match the scan depth to the failure

-Recover in verified batches
+Recover in batches you have checked

 Frequently Asked Questions